EvanDLang/SHIFT-SMCE-User-Guide/docs/source/pages/shift_smce_parallel_cluster.rst

         # field switches to R indicating that the node is available
         watch -n 5 squeue

-        # Ssh into the node via the name provided under the NODELIST column of the
+        # ssh into the node via the name provided under the NODELIST column of the
         # squeue output (e.g. shift-c5n4xlarge-spot-dy-c5n4xlarge-1)
         ssh shift-c5n4xlarge-spot-dy-c5n4xlarge-X

         # list available buckets
         aws s3 ls

+..

 Managing Environments
 =====================